Mami Kawada: Musical style and influences

 Kawada's primary producer was I've producer Tomoyuki Nakazawa, who produced "Radiance" as well as her first three albums.
 Nakazawa also came up with each album's concept and title.
-However, in 2010, Kawada began to cooperate more with other producers and also began working more in Tokyo.
+However, in 2010, Kawada began to collaborate more with other producers and also began working more in Tokyo.
 When producing Square the Circle, Nakazawa asked Kawada what sort of album and what sort of songs did she want.
 Kawada said that she wanted an album whose songs would be reminiscent of her visual image and stage persona, as opposed to her private self.

 In making the album Parablepsia, Kawada describes the concept of the album as "E.M.R.", which stands for "Electric.
 Mami Kawada.
 Rock".
 She considers "Borderland" to be most representative of her style, so she wanted to make an album which included songs which sounded similar to it.
 Originally, she only wanted a single song to convey the theme of the album, but for Parablepsia, several songs do.
 This includes the title song "Parablepsia", which she describes as a song about not losing yourself in a society which moves around in circles, "Fly Blind", which is a song about not always allowing yourself to be influenced by society, "Eager Eyes", which is the song in the album which has the closest style to "Borderland", "It's no big deal", which takes inspiration from a phrase that her father used to say to her, and "Dendritic Quartz", which is about flowers which constantly bloom and will never wither; "Dendritic Quartz" takes inspiration from a pendant she owns which has a pattern of trees.